 So what?
 What can we do?

 Like most folks these days, you’re probably wearing (or have thought about) one of those activity trackers you wear on your wrist.
-Whether it’s the jawbone, fitbit, or apple watch, they each do similar things – tracking steps, your heartbeat, your calorie burn and workouts.
+Whether it’s the apple watch, garmin or another, they each do similar things – tracking steps, your heartbeat, your calorie burn and workouts.
 Wearing it is one thing, but making it worth your while is another.
 So let’s do this!

 Here are five ways to get more steps in each day (not just week):